ezmsg-org/ezmsg/docs/source/reference/glossary.rst

 .. glossary::

    AxisArray
-      A specialized message format in `ezmsg` for handling multidimensional data arrays.
+      A specialized message format in `ezmsg` for handling multidimensional data arrays with labels and metadata, designed to facilitate signal processing tasks.

+   DAG
+      A :term:`directed acyclic graph`.

+   directed acyclic graph
+      A graph structure where nodes are connected by directed edges, and there are no cycles, meaning you cannot return to a node once you leave it.
+Often shortened simply to DAG.
+In `ezmsg`, pipelines are represented as DAGs. for more information, see `<https://en.wikipedia.org/wiki/Directed_acyclic_graph>`_.

    ezmsg
       A messaging framework designed for efficient communication and signal processing.